-On 15 May 2009 grain industry organisations from the United States, Canada and Australia released a joint statement on 'wheat biotechnology commercialization'.
+On 15 May 2009 (Australian time) three grain industry organisations from each of the United States, Canada and Australia released a joint statement on 'wheat biotechnology commercialization'.
 The Australian organisations were the Grains Council of Australia, Grain Growers Association and the Pastoralists and Graziers Association of Western Australia.
 The statement supported the use of biotechnology in developing improved wheat varieties and noted that the signatory organisations will work toward the goal of synchronised commercialisation of biotech traits in wheat in order to minimise market disruption.